ukashu/goodteacher/README.md

   - axios makes requests two times in railway (may be some preflight or handshake or whatever)
   - fix error handling,especially in Register nd Login
   - class onPress sometimes doesnt work, happened after adding dyamic background (its probably because the svgt element overflows its container) DONE
+  - think of edge cases in student avatar generation
+  - white letters in addModal